GeoCenter/StataTraining/Day4/graph redos/childhoodDeaths_excel.md

 ## Making a halfway decent graph in Excel

 First, we need data to work on.
-We're going to use data from a recent chart the WHO published, which could use a little refresh
+We're going to use data from a recent chart the WHO published, which could use a little refresh.
 **Note: these values are read from the chart, and are at least somewhat inaccurate.

 I'm using Microsoft Excel 2010 for Windows, so things may look slightly different in your software.

+### Data
+...
+The maybe accurate data is located [here](/Day4/Data/raw/WHOdata.xlsx)

 ### Creating a bar graph of the total childhood deaths by disease type.
 1. Create a basic bar graph.
 Here, I'll use the first two columns of data, though it's not what we want in the end.